mmakarova/StyleMigrating/readme.md

 ## General information

-In v22.1, we faced issues with the Bootstrap framework preventing us from a further effective and quick development of our Blazor components.
-Among issues were the following ones:
+In v22.1, we encountered issues with the Bootstrap framework preventing us from further effective and quick development of our Blazor components.
+Among these issues were the following :
-* the necessity to create a complex render to implement an UI element that is not present in the Bootstrap framework
+* The necessity to create a complex render to implement an UI element that is not present in the Bootstrap framework.
-* the impossibility to create a lightweight component render because of a rigid structure of Bootstrap CSS classes
+* The impossibility to create a lightweight component render because of the rigid structure of Bootstrap CSS classes.
-* the possibility to get a broken layout after an upgrade to a new version of the Bootstrap framework
+* The possibility to get a broken layout after an upgrade to a new version of the Bootstrap framework

-This led us to the need to develop our own redering engine.
+The led us to the need to develop our own rendering engine.
 In v22.2, we have implemented a new render engine for [certain components](#affected-components).
-A new render helped us implement [new features](https://community.devexpress.com/blogs/aspnet/archive/2022/10/13/blazor-upcoming-breaking-changes-in-rendering-and-bootstrap-support-v22-2.aspx) and lay the foundation for the easier and quicker development of components in future versions.
+The new render helped us implement [new features](https://community.devexpress.com/blogs/aspnet/archive/2022/10/13/blazor-upcoming-breaking-changes-in-rendering-and-bootstrap-support-v22-2.aspx) and lay the foundation for the easier and quicker development of components in future versions.

 At the same time, this new rendering engine completely changes the internal visual structure of [certain Blazor](#affected-components) components.
-Users that previously used our CSS styles should change them to new CSS styles.
+Users that used our previous CSS styles should change them to new CSS styles.

-More information about the affected projects, you will find in the [Blazor — Upcoming Breaking Changes in Rendering and Bootstrap Support (v22.2)](https://community.devexpress.com/blogs/aspnet/archive/2022/10/13/blazor-upcoming-breaking-changes-in-rendering-and-bootstrap-support-v22-2.aspx) blog post.
+You will find more information about the affected projects in the [Blazor — Upcoming Breaking Changes in Rendering and Bootstrap Support (v22.2)](https://community.devexpress.com/blogs/aspnet/archive/2022/10/13/blazor-upcoming-breaking-changes-in-rendering-and-bootstrap-support-v22-2.aspx).

 This document is designed to help you change your previous CSS styles to new ones.
-If your project is affected by upgrading to v22.2.
-Please start with the [How to use this document](#how-to-use-this-document) section that describes how to use this document.
+If your project is affected by upgrading to v22.2, please start with the [How to use this document](#how-to-use-this-document) section that describes how to use this document.

 ## Affected components